Is PrivadoVPN Safe in 2026? Honest Security, Privacy and Logging Review

 Does PrivadoVPN keep logs?

-PrivadoVPN says it does not log browsing history, traffic destinations, data content, IP addresses, or DNS queries tied to a VPN connection.
-It does still collect account details and measure bandwidth usage.
-The bigger caveat is that these claims are still not backed by a public independent audit.
+PrivadoVPN says it does not log browsing history, traffic destinations, data content, IP addresses or DNS queries tied to a VPN connection.
+It does still collect account details and measure bandwidth usage, and the policy also mentions troubleshooting and analytics data in specific areas.
+The bigger caveat is that the no-logs position is still not backed by a public independent audit that PrivadoVPN clearly points readers to.

 Is PrivadoVPN safe enough for everyday use?